Isha1218/MAD_Project/README.md

     * Purple: School Events
     * Pink: Sports Events
     * Yellow: Club Events
   * **Messaging:** Students can message their teachers.
 They will be able to upload photos and write text messages to get help on any items they need.
-Teachers that students students only have class with are available to message.
+Students can only message the teachers that are advisers for clubs they are in or teach the classes they are in.

 ### Teachers
   * **Sign-In:** Teachers will be expected to sign-in using their nsd.org emails.